 SideSqueeze Plus takes advantage of the barometric and pressure sensors that are already built into your phone.
 You won’t have to root your device to make everything work, though you may have to spend a few minutes calibrating the app.
 The Screen Press options work in much the same way, analyzing data when you press on the screen to perform a specific command.

 Simply put, the more sensors your phone has, the better the app will work.
-A few features are reserved for Samsung’s S-Pen, which require specific sensors to override Global Air and unlock additional gestures.
+A few features are reserved for Samsung’s S Pen, which requires specific sensors to override Global Air and unlock additional gestures.

 How do you set up the Active Edge?